wangchning/vocabulary/Vocabulary.md

 ### convention
 - They defied/flouted/broke with convention by giving up their jobs and becoming self-sufficient.

+### coordinate
+> Are your ducks in a row?
+Well, then you know what it means to coordinate something.
+And if you know exactly where to drop the bomb, then you know that the coordinates are.

+- She'll show you how to coordinate pattern and colors.

 ### corresponding
 - Being of a nature more or less sensitive to atmospheric influences, I feel a corresponding gloominess.
 - It is as false a stimulant as opium of alcohol, and leaves a orresponding mark.